forever-jekyll/forever-jekyll/README.md

 Now that your site is up and running it's time to customize it and truly make it yours.

 Click on `_config.yml` file in your repository and next click on the `pencil icon` on the right hand corner.
-First thing you'd want to change in this file is the name of your website.
-Edit the following line with your desired site name,
+First thing you'd want to change in this file is the title of your website.
+Edit the following line with your desired site title,
 ```
-name: Forever Jekyll
+title: Forever Jekyll
 ```

 Next, it's time to change the description of your website.
 To do so edit this line,